refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 ## Using the controller component

 The `Controller` component is a wrapper for controlled inputs.
-It lets us register controlled input components from external UI libraries such as MUI and Ant design to React hook form.
+It lets us register controlled input components from external UI libraries such as Material UI and Ant design to React hook form.

 The Controller component accepts three major props: